 Apple said the update is recommended for all MacBook systems, including those that received warranty repair.
 The

-is available from Apple’s Web site.
+firmware update is available from Apple’s Web site.